 You can compute over buckets through aggregate operations.
 For instance, if you want to compute the total number of shares in a bucket, you write sum(events.Shares).
 Which bucket gets selected?
 By default, it's the bucket with associated with the current event that came from the input stream.
 You can change the bucket with the keyCache operation, described more fully in the Authoring Reference.

 There are ways to change the way buckets are stored.
-For example, you can group events into buckets by specifying columns, say by Trades that have the same number of shares or the same number of shares and the same symbol eventCache(Trades[Symbol, Shares]) eventsBySymbolShares;
+For example, you can group events into buckets by specifying columns, say by Trades that have the same number of shares eventCache(Trades[Shares]) eventsByShares;